Academic Excellence

 Student Council

 The Student Council is made up of a broad range of Kingsmead Students.
-This allows us to gain the opinions and judgments from students who have different talents, skills, abilities and passions.
+This allows us to gain the opinions and judgments from students, an important part of what makes Kingsmead successful.

 RIME Funding